Society of Indiana Archivists

 PURPOSES OF THE SOCIETY

-2. The Society of Indiana Archivists, Inc., is established to provide the means by which individuals engaged in archival and manuscript work in Indiana can cooperate to promote archival depositories and their use; develop an archival and manuscript methodology in Indiana through sharing concepts, techniques, and guidelines; foster standards of competence in archival and manuscript repositories within the state; abide by the Society of American Archivists' code of ethics; promote cooperation among archivists, historians, librarians, records managers, and others in related disciplines; support the exchange of ideas; and serve as a liaison among individuals and organizations who work with archival collections.
+2. The Society of Indiana Archivists, Inc. (SIA) is established to provide the means by which individuals engaged with or interested in archival and manuscript work in Indiana can cooperate to promote archival repositories and their use; develop an archival and manuscript methodology in Indiana through sharing concepts, techniques, and guidelines; foster standards of competence in archival and manuscript repositories within the state; abide by the Society of American Archivists' code of ethics; promote cooperation among archivists, historians, librarians, records managers, and others in related disciplines; support the exchange of ideas; and serve as a liaison among individuals and organizations who work with archival collections.

 3. The purposes of the Society of Indiana Archivists, Inc., are exclusively charitable, educational, recreational, and scientific within the meaning of section 50l(c)(3) of the United States Internal Revenue Code or the equivalent section of any future federal tax code.

-4. No part of the net earnings of the Society shall inure to the benefit of, or be distributable to its members, trustees, officers, or other private persons, except that the Society shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of the purposes described in section 501(c)(3).
-No substantial part of the activities of the Society shall be the carrying on of propaganda, or otherwise attempting to influence legislation, and the Society shall not participate in, or intervene in (including the publishing or distribution of statements) any political campaign on behalf of or in opposition to any candidate for public office.
-Notwithstanding any other provision of these articles, the Society shall not carry on any other activities not permitted to be carried on (a) by a Society exempt from federal income tax under section 501(c)(3) of the Internal Revenue Code, or the corresponding section of any future federal tax code, or (b) by a Society, contributions to which are deductible under section 170(c)(2) of the Internal Revenue Code, or the corresponding section of any future federal tax code.
+4. No part of the net earnings of the Society shall incur to the benefit of or be distributable to its members, elected officers, or other private persons except that the Society shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of the purposes described in section 501(c)(3).
+No substantial part of the activities of the Society shall be the carrying on of propaganda or otherwise attempting to influence legislation, and the Society shall not participate or intervene in (including the publishing or distribution of statements) any political campaign on behalf of or in opposition to any candidate for public office.
+Notwithstanding any other provision of these articles, the Society shall not carry on any other activities not permitted to be carried on (a) by an organization exempt from federal income tax under section 501(c)(3) of the Internal Revenue Code or the corresponding section of any future federal tax code and (b) with contributions that are deductible under section 170(c)(2) of the Internal Revenue Code or the corresponding section of any future federal tax code.

 MEMBERSHIP

-5. Individual membership is open to any and all individuals working with archival collections, actively concerned with accessioning, preserving, promoting, and using archival collections, and to those using them for research.
+5. Individual membership shall be open to any and all individuals working with or interested in archival collections, actively concerned with accessioning, preserving, promoting, and using archival collections, and to those using them for research.
+Individual members are entitled to one (1) vote on Society business.

 6. Institutional membership shall be open to organizations supporting the work of the Society and entitles them to one (1) vote on Society business.
 Up to three representatives of an institutional member may attend Society events at member rates.